getslash/slash/doc/exceptions.rst

 Usually when a user hits Ctrl+C this means he wants to terminate the running program as quickly as possible without corruption or undefined state.
 Slash treats KeyboardInterrupt a bit differently than other exceptions, and tries to quit as quickly as possible when they are encountered.

 .. note:: ``KeyboardInterrupt`` also causes regular cleanups to be skipped.
-You can set critical cleanups to be carried out on both cases, as described in the `relevant section <cleanups>`.
+You can set critical cleanups to be carried out on both cases, as described in the :ref:`relevant section <cleanup>`.

 Exception Handling Context
 --------------------------